Luxembourg Space Agency

 The Luxembourg Space Agency (LSA) is the national space agency of the Grand Duchy of Luxembourg.
 It was founded on September 12, 2018, by Luxembourg's Economy Minister Étienne Schneider.

 Goal

 The goal of the Luxembourg Space Agency is to use Luxembourg's state funds to provide private companies, start-ups and organizations in the field of space exploration with financial support, especially those working on asteroid mining.
+In a 2021 Financial Times interview, LSA CEO Marc Serres stated that “there was perhaps a little misconception about asteroid mining at the beginning,” and that the primary goal of the LSA is not asteroid mining, but rather In-Situ Resource Utilization (ISRU).